flyingmachine/brave-clojure-web/content/functional-programming.md

 are immutable.
 You cannot change them in place no matter how hard you try!
 If you're unfamiliar with immutable data structures, however, you might feel like your favorite tool has been taken from you.
 How can you *do* anything without side effects?
 Well, guess what!
-That's What the next sections all about!
+That's what the next sections all about!
 How about this segue, eh?
 Eh?

 ## Living with Immutable Data Structures